 The school sets targets for attendance and expects children to aim for 100% attendance to ensure they receive every opportunity to reach their full potential.

 If a child is not in school, parents are required to phone the school before 9.00am to let us know the reason for their child’s absence.
 If we do not receive a phone call from a parent we will then attempt to contact the parent ourselves.
 We will do this for two reasons; firstly to make sure that the parent is aware that their child is not in school and secondly to enable us to officially record the absence.
-For safeguarding purposes, parents must telephone the school on every day of their child’s absence unless the school has been notified that the child will be definitely be absent for a specific period of time.
 If the school has not had a reasonable explanation for absence, a home visit may be carried out by a senior member of staff or a Havering Education Welfare Officer as part of our safeguarding procedures.

 Parents who choose to take their child out of school during term time will each be issued with a £120 Education Penalty Notice Fine per child (reduced to £60 if paid within 21 days of issue date)